 With regards to public health the Board has generally a low appetite for risk.
 This is because consumer protection and public health are at the core of what we do.
 Ensuring food is safe is our primary, non-negotiable, function and forms the basis of the trust consumers have in FSS.
-On public finance the Board has a low tolerance and would expect the accounting officer to apply the principles of sound financial management, managing within budget.
+On public finance the Board has a low tolerance and would expect the Accountable Officer to apply the principles of sound financial management, managing within budget.

 Clearly any organisation needs to think about its reputation and how an organisation is perceived is important.
 Perceptions will vary between different stakeholders but the trust of consumers is paramount.
 In this regard the Board's appetite for risk is medium tolerance.
+During Level 2, 3 & 4 incidents, the risk appetite for reputation should be low to align with the low tolerance risk appetite in relation to protection of public health.

 Obviously, it is important that we work collaboratively and effectively but it is possible given the breadth of our remit that there are opportunities for disagreement.
-As our organisation is non-ministerial, it is important that we retain and use that independence from Government wisely taking account of, but not being wholly influenced by the views of others.
+As our organisation is non-Ministerial, it is important that we retain and use that independence from Government wisely, taking account of, but not being wholly influenced by the views of others.

-Given the current landscape and the challenges the organisation faces, the Board has a high tolerance for innovation and for taking well managed and thought-through risks in areas such as piloting of new ideas, delivery models etc.
+Given the current landscape and the challenges the organisation faces, the Board has a high tolerance for innovation and taking well managed and thought-through risks in areas such as piloting of new ideas, delivery models etc.